Introduction to these Lecture Notes

 You are welcome to reproduce in any format anything on my website.
 You must identify the website in your reproduction and my name as David H. Linden.
 You must not change any words.
 You may charge others only for the cost of reproduction.
 No further permission is needed from me.
 If you use my notes, I would like to know of this at your convenience.

-Many have read these notes
+Many have read

 Notes on Habakkuk 1